Man shot after snowball thrown at car; police seek suspect information

 The victim was taken to a hospital with injuries that were not life-threatening.

-Officers were not able to locate a suspect, but they believe he was last seen driving an orange Dodge Charger with tinted windows and silver rims.
+Officers were not able to locate the shooter, but they believe he was driving an orange Dodge Charger with tinted windows and silver rims.

-Anyone with information on his whereabouts is asked to contact Crime Stoppers at 918-596-COPS (2677), bit.ly/TCStips or through the Tulsa Tips app, which can be downloaded from the Google Play or iTunes stores.
+Anyone with information on his identity and whereabouts is asked to contact Crime Stoppers at 918-596-COPS (2677), at bit.ly/TCStips or through the Tulsa Tips app, which can be downloaded from the Google Play or iTunes stores.